-Sores or scabs on the scalp are often harmless and clear up on their own.
-However, they can sometimes be the sign of a condition that may require treatment, such as psoriasis, contact dermatitis, or head lice.
+Sores or scabs on the scalp often clear up on their own.
+However, they are sometimes signs of a condition that may require treatment, such as psoriasis, contact dermatitis, or head lice.

-In this article, we look at the possible causes of sores or scabs on the scalp and their treatment options.
-We also cover prevention tips and when to see a doctor.
+This article looks at the possible causes of sores or scabs on the scalp and their treatment options.
+It also covers prevention tips and when to contact a doctor.

-Psoriasis is a condition where the body replaces skin cells much faster than normal, which causes dry, red, and scaly patches of skin.
+Psoriasis is a condition where the body replaces skin cells much faster than usual.
+This may cause dry, discolored, and scaly patches of skin.
 These patches can occur almost anywhere on the body, including the scalp.

-Contact dermatitis is a type of eczema that causes dry, red, and blistered skin.
-It occurs when an irritating substance comes into direct contact with a person’s skin.
+It may occur when an irritating substance comes into direct contact with a person’s skin.
 When contact dermatitis develops on the scalp, the irritating substance is often a shampoo, hair product, or soap.

-Contact dermatitis usually clears up on its own once a person identifies and avoids the irritant.
+Contact dermatitis usually resolves once a person identifies and avoids the irritant.
 If the rash is very painful or itchy, a doctor may prescribe a medicated shampoo or corticosteroid to relieve symptoms.

-An injury to the scalp can become infected, causing painful scabs, blisters, and swelling.
-Signs of infection can include:
+An injury to the scalp could lead to infection, causing painful scabs, blisters, and swelling.
+Signs of infection may include:

 - pain or tenderness around the injury